Israel Insists On Hamas Disarmament Before Accepting Gaza Truce: Sources

 Ahead of his visit to Egypt, Dermer reiterated Israel's commitment to disarming Hamas, ending its rule in Gaza, and ensuring no future threats to Israel from the enclave.

-On Saturday, a Hamas delegation led by senior leader Khalil al-Hayya agreed in Cairo to release all Israeli hostages in exchange for a five-year truce, an Egyptian security source told Xinhua.
+On Saturday, a Hamas delegation, led by senior leader, Khalil al-Hayya, agreed in Cairo to release all Israeli hostages, in exchange for a five-year truce, an Egyptian security source said.
 According to Israel's state-owned broadcaster Kan, Israel rejected the proposal.

-Indirect negotiations between Hamas and Israel, brokered by Qatar, Egypt, and the United States, have been ongoing for weeks, aiming to end the prolonged conflict in Gaza, which erupted in October 2023.
+Indirect negotiations between Hamas and Israel, brokered by Qatar, Egypt, and the United States, have been ongoing for weeks, aiming to end the prolonged conflict in Gaza, which erupted in Oct, 2023.– NNN-MENA

 Legal Disclaimer: